apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * `prefix` : The prefix path to the web administration application
 * `enabled` : If set to false then web administration is disabled.

 ## Managing Brokers

 ### Starting a Broker Instance

 Assuming you created the broker instance under `/var/lib/mybroker` all you need to do start running the broker instance in the foreground is execute:

     /var/lib/mybroker/bin/apollo-broker run

 ### Stopping a Broker Instance

-*TODO*
+You can stop a running broker by executing:

+    /var/lib/mybroker/bin/apollo-broker stop --user admin --password password

+This command uses the web administration interface to signal the broker to shutdown.
+If the that interface has been disabled you should just kill the the broker process by killing it's process id using your operating system's tools.

 ### Viewing Broker State